collinsowusu/PyGEE-SWToolbox/paper/paper.md

 68-5C16-17-015.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the Natural Resources Conservation Service or The Nature Conservancy.
+The authors also acknowledge the funding support from the Center for the Management, Utilization, and Protection of Water Resources (TTU Water Center) at the Tennessee Technological University.

 # References